FOREX-Dollar hits 7-month high against yen; ECB comments boost euro

 Euro/dollar, June 27 https://tmsnrt.rs/46o62ki

-(Reporting by Harry Robertson in London and Rocky Swift in Tokyo; Editing by Christopher Cushing, Barbara Lewis and Conor Humphries)
+(Reporting by Harry Robertson in London and Rocky Swift in Tokyo; Editing by Barbara Lewis, Conor Humphries and Chizu Nomiyama)

 ((harry.robertson@thomsonreuters.com; rocky.swift@thomsonreuters.com))